sandeepelayath/MAR_PESU/README.md

-# Robotic Arm Project: Niryo Ned2 with ROS Melodic on WSL
+# Robotic Arm Project: Niryo Ned2 with ROS Melodic

 This project demonstrates the setup and usage of the **Niryo Ned2 robotic arm** using **ROS Melodic** on **Ubuntu 18.04 via WSL (Windows Subsystem for Linux)**.
 It includes both simulation using Gazebo and real hardware control using Blockly for motion planning and parameterized task execution.